 Additionally, one of the major sites of DNA Damage occurs in the mitochondria of the cell, damaging the vital energy centers of the body.
 Mitochondrial Disorders from the Fluoroquinolones is a problem of major importance, and may occur precisely because these agents are designed to attack ‘foreign’ bacterial organisms in the body.
 This is because the mitochondrial may actually BE foreign single-celled organisms that, over time, became incorporated into the human body to perform certain functions, namely the production of energy from ATP.

 In most cases, the foreign bacterial cells are killed off before anyone notices any problems.
 A healthy person can repair this DNA damage and stop the oxidative stress.
 However, in some cases, the person taking the drugs already has DNA damage, oxidative stress, inflammation, or nutritional deficiencies from various reasons, they will be at high risk of being overwhelmed by this damage to the cells, and becoming ill or even becoming disabled because of it.
+Even mainstream medicine is recognizing this serious issue.

 DNA Damage Leads to More DNA Damage